henvic/wedeploycli/README.md

 ## Functional testing
 Functional tests for the CLI are written in the [Tcl](https://tcl.tk/) programming language and uses [Expect](https://core.tcl.tk/expect/).
 See the [README](functional/README.md) at the functional directory.

-These tests are run by connecting to a real WeDeploy infrastructure, therefore caution to avoid data loss is advised.
+These tests are run by connecting to a real infrastructure, therefore caution to avoid data loss is advised.
 For this very reason it refuses to be run on a non-empty user account by default.

 You need to copy `functional/settings-sample.tcl` to `functional/settings.tcl` and configure it appropriately.